 Veinity Fair: Evaluating jugular venous distension

-Ever ogle the veins of an attractive member of the opposite sex?
+Ever ogle the veins of someone you're being introduced to?
 You're not alone

 Paramedics are a strange breed.
 What fascinates us often escapes the interest of others.
 Proof of our weirdness can be found in our interactions with other people.

-We can discuss abdominal eviscerations over a plate of spaghetti, and fantasize about the day we'll cut a hole in someone's throat or stick a huge needle in their chest — and never find it odd.
-And when other people meet an attractive member of the opposite sex, they'll be attracted to a warm smile, or beautiful eyes, or, if they're shallow and honest about it, biceps or big boobs.
+We can discuss abdominal eviscerations over a plate of spaghetti, and fantasize about the day we'll cut a hole in someone's throat or stick a huge needle in their chest – and never find it odd.
+And when other people meet someone new, they may be attracted to a warm smile or beautiful eyes.

 Paramedics and ER nurses, on the other hand, are only thinking one thing: "Heeyyyyy, nice veins!"

 Come on, admit it.
 How many of us, when meeting someone new, have barely registered their name because we're hopelessly distracted by God's gift of great vasculature?
 I know I have.

 Hey, don't judge me.
 I told you I was weird (and not alone ... vein oggling is a top off-duty habit of EMS providers).

 To properly evaluate jugular venous distension, the patient must be placed at a 45 degree angle,or slightly less.
 Visualization of the jugular veins is best done at an oblique angle, so sit beside the patient and elevate the head of the cot into a semi-Fowler's position.
 Look along the sternocleidomastoid muscle for where the jugular vein runs perpendicularly across its surface.